melaniaandrisan/melaniaandrisan.github.io/_posts/food/2018-10-03-Cauliflower-Rice.md

 - 1 spatula

 ### Ingredients
-- 370 g Cauliflower
+- 370 g cauliflower
-- 42 ml Extra Vergine Coconut Oil (~3 tb spoons)
+- 42 ml extra virgin coconut oil (~3 tablespoons)
-- 24 g Nutritional Yeast (~2 tb spoons)
+- 24 g nutritional yeast (~2 tablespoons)
-- Salt - If you spices are wirg salt already there is no need to add extra salt
+- Salt - If you spices contain salt already there is no need to add extra salt
-- 1 teaspoon Greek Spice or Italian Spice (basil, rosmary, parsly, salt and peper if you do not have already the mix)
+- 1 teaspoon Greek seasoning or Italian seasoning (basil, rosmary, parsley, salt and pepper if you do not have them ready-mixed)

 ### Directions
 1. Add the oil in the pan and put it on a meadium hit